 When new words are introduced

-Several factors influence the pace at which new words are seen because the MARE adapts to your learning needs.
+Several factors influence the pace at which new words are seen because the engine adapts to your learning needs.
 If you know the words in your word bank well and have recently reinforced them, then you'll see more new words.
 If you're struggling to remember your words, or if you have taken a long break from Membean, then you'll spend more time reviewing.